serokell/xrefcheck/README.md

 [![Build status](https://badge.buildkite.com/75461331a6058b334383cdfca1071dc1f908b70cf069d857b7.svg?branch=master)](https://buildkite.com/serokell/crossref-verifier)

-Tool for verifying local and external references in repository documentation.
+Crossref-verifier is a tool for verifying local and external references in repository documentation that is quick, easy to setup, and can be added to CI.

 <img src="https://user-images.githubusercontent.com/5394217/70820564-06b06e00-1dea-11ea-9680-27f661ca2a58.png" alt="Output sample" width="600"/>

 ### Motivation

-Comparing to alternative solutions, this tool tries to achieve the following points.

-As project evolves, links in documentation have tention to get broken.
-This is usually induced by
+As the project evolves, links in documentation have a tendency to get broken.
+This is usually because of:
-1. Files movements;
+1. File movements;
-2. Markdown headers renames;
+2. Markdown header renames;
 3. Outer sites ceasing their existence.

 This tool will help you to keep references in order.

-### Aims
+### Advantages

-Comparing to alternative solutions, this tool tries to achieve the following points.
+Comparing to alternative solutions, this tool tries to achieve the following points:

 * Quickness - local references are verified instantly even for moderately-sized repositories.
 * Easy setup - no extra actions required, just run the tool in the repository root.